University applications are right around the corner but don't worry, I’m here to give you a guide to help you choose the right university for you.

 Dream big and apply to your dream school if you have one, but always have some backups.

-Ontario Universities Application Centre (OUAC) gives you three applications for the base fee of $150 and you can always pay for more ($50 each).
+The Ontario Universities Application Centre (OUAC) allows you to apply to three programs, but you can always pay for more ($50 each).
 I applied to four schools and I’m glad I had backups in place in case my number one choice didn’t go through.

-I hope you have a great time on this new and exciting journey of choosing a university, applying, and waiting for your acceptance letters!
-Everyone always says this time goes by really quickly, but it's hard to believe them when it seems like four years from now is so far away.
+I hope you have a great time on this new and exciting journey of choosing a university, applying and waiting for your letters!
+Everyone always says your years at university go by really quickly, but it's hard to believe them when it seems so far away.
 But trust me when I say this time will go by faster than you think, so be sure to appreciate each step of the way.

-If you have any questions about choosing a university or the application process, let us know in the comments below.
+If you have any questions about choosing a university or the application process, reach out to our student recruiters and book a meeting—they're always eager to help.
 I hope you enjoy this exciting time and I wish you good luck on your journey!

 Want to take a look at our campus for yourself to see if it is a fit for you?